Our comprehensive range of occupational healthcare services ensures that we can tailor a solution to suit your workplace needs. Our services include:

 Our musculoskeletal FCEs are conducted by a qualified physiotherapist or accredited exercise physiologist with experience in assessing the physical capabilities of an employee.
 This includes strength tests using increased weights to measure capacity at heavier workloads and to balance and coordinate assessment.
 Pending the job requirements, a fitness assessment is also used to assess aerobic capacity.

-We offer a holistic approach to injury management with a qualified occupational physician, exercise physiologist, physiotherapist and psychologist working together to assist an injured employee in returning to work as soon as possible.
+We offer injury management services via our preferred partner network.
+This service offers experienced physicians, exercise physiologists, physiotherapists and psychologist working together to assist an injured employee in returning to work as soon as possible.

 With early intervention and applying the most appropriate treatment plan we can identify suitable duties to assist an injured employee to remain on the job or develop and implement a return-to-work plan.